2022–23 Israeli Basketball Premier League: Positions by round

 The table lists the positions of teams after completion of each round.
 In order to preserve chronological evolvements, any postponed matches are not included in the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.

 Top-teams League Group

-Positions by games played
+Positions by round

+The table lists the positions of teams after completion of each round.
+In order to preserve chronological evolvements, any postponed matches are not included in the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.